EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Renaming and Deleting Folders and Files

 There are a number of ways that you can change folder and file names as well as deleting them.
 You can makes changes in R studio (if you have connected your Github repository and your R studio), you can make changes in your Github repository directly, or you can use the Github web editor.
 Although all valid choices I will again be showing you how to do this in the web editor.
 It's a very useful tool and it's therefore good to get to grips with it.

 Open the Github Web Editor (on the homepage of your repository press the full stop/period key (**.**)).
 Once on the Web Editor simply right click on whatever folder or file you want to rename or delete and select whichever option is appropriate.

 <img width = "400" alt="Screenshot 2024-11-23 160820" src="https://github.com/user-attachments/assets/ab92481a-3d13-422a-8ea4-f946a4193a7c">

+<p>&nbsp;</p>

-Then simply follow the on-screen demands.
+Then simply follow the on-screen instructions.
 Before returning to your repository remember to **Commit & Push** on the **Source Control** tab, and write a meaningful commit message. **Forgotten how do do these steps?** See the [Moving Folders & Files](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#moving-folders--files) section above

 ## 1c.
 Reverting Commits